Exabyte-io/documentation/docs/tutorials/job-cli-example.md

 done
 ```

+## 4. Combined Input Script

-When combined together, all the above gives:
+When combined together, all the above components give the following structure.

 ```bash
 #!/bin/sh